 Acute mountain sickness (AMS), often known as altitude sickness, is a common issue for trekkers in the Everest region.
 While Namche Bazaar is located at 3,440 meters above sea level, some people may experience altitude sickness.
 From moderate to severe, AMS symptoms can include headache, lightheadedness, exhaustion, and nausea.

 Hiking safety: Trekking in the Everest region can be difficult and calls for the right equipment, knowledge of the terrain, and physical fitness.
 Hiring a knowledgeable guide or porter to help with navigating and luggage carrying is advised.
-Moreover, hikers should avoid hiking alone and let someone know where they are going and when they anticipate to arrive.
+Moreover, hikers should avoid hiking alone and let someone know where they are going and when they anticipate arriving.

 To prevent being lost or hurt, it is crucial to listen to the guide's directions and stay on the approved trail.
 Trekkers should also carry the necessary equipment, such as warm clothing, rain gear, and a first aid kit, and be ready for sudden changes in the weather.